louisguichard/life-pulse/README.md

 ## 🌱 About LifePulse

 LifePulse is a simple life habit and health tracker application designed to help you monitor and understand the interplay between your daily habits and health metrics.
-I've created LifePulse with three main goals in mind:
+I've created LifePulse with the following goals in mind:
 - Making it **easy-to-use** and as simple as possible
 - Provide a smooth user experience across all kind of devices and screen sizes, especially **smartwatches**
 - Integrate with **Fitbit** to easily track health metrics such as sleep or activity
+- Integrate with **Google Calendar** to track the hours spend on your projects

 <p align="center">
   <img src="screenshots.png" alt="screenshots" width="70%">